idio-lang/DIPS/source/the-unix-shell/the-unix-shell.rst

 "regular" :ref:`pattern matching`).

-There's a lot of behaviour loaded in ``[[`` that feels like it's bundled in because that's the only place it could fit.
+There's a lot of behaviour loaded in ``[[`` that feels like it's bundled in because that's the only place it could fit -- or ``[[`` was designed to be extended arbitrarily.

 Certainly regular expressions are just normal function calls in other programming languages and you feel that much of the rest of it should